Astonishing: Russian Gold Demand Increases Despite Serious Economic Troubles

 Bullion, in particular, is seeing a revival in the midst of these difficulties.
 “What’s out of fashion may be coming back.
 That atmosphere of people feeling completely calm and untroubled, I think, is starting to go away.
 Gold is a very good risk-off trade, and I think people are starting to look very, very carefully at the risky positions that they have on a number of other markets,” said George Milling-Stanley, head of gold investments at State Street Global Advisors which oversees $2.4 trillion.

 Concerns about further contagion from China, volatile stock markets and tensions in the Middle East continue facilitating the metal’s climb.
 Aside from bullion, gold exchange-traded funds (ETFs) and futures experienced a similar boom, with the value of gold exchange-traded products (ETPs) jumping by $3 billion in 2016.
 As Bloomberg’s Luzi-Ann Javier notes, hedge funds and other large speculators who were at their most bearish on gold just three weeks ago are now doubling their net-long positions in bullion.

 Kevin Caron, a Stifel Nicolaus & Co market strategist and portfolio manager who helps oversee $180 billion, suggested an additional reason for investors flocking to gold aside from asset protection: Portfolio re-balancing.
 “An entry price here nearer to $1,000 than $2,000 makes a lot more sense,” he said.

-bloomberg, canada, china, forbes, gold, india, international monetary fund, kitco news, oil, ruble, russia
+bloomberg, canada, china, Featured, forbes, gold, india, international monetary fund, kitco news, oil, ruble, russia